dutes/ci_portfolio_two/README.md

 - Open credentials section, click create credentials followed by 'API Key'
 - Copy the API key generated.
 - Open a new tab and go to 'Google custom search engine'
-- Chose to create a new search engine.
+- Choose to create a new search engine.
 - Customise the new engine to be an image only serach also enable safe search.
 - Open the 'Search Engine ID' link, note the search engine ID for using in API calls.
 - Return to the API and Services section, click on credentials.
 - Click to edit your API.
 - Click to add restrictions on HTTP traffic
 - Enter the sites you wish to whitelist.
-- Click on Save and your API key has been restircted to the sites you specified.
+- Click on Save and your API key has been restricted to the sites you specified.

 ![api](assets/readme_images/api_rest.png)